 Yes, such congregations, and such individuals exist.
 And on this Thanksgiving Sunday I give thanks for both here at Central, thanks both for people who heed this call to true and humble righteousness, and for a congregation that helps those who are seeking the kingdom to find it.
-In a time of difficulty a few years ago, this congregation turned its attention from inward to outward, seeking the kingdom of God and his righteousness, and we are starting to recognize the truth in Jesus' promise that in so doing, all the rest will be given to us.
+The literature is clear that congregations that continue to focus inward upon self, holding that the congregation exists to serve its members, are the congregations that are shriveling and dying.
+On the other hand, those congregations that have turned their attention from inward to outward, seeking the kingdom of God and his righteousness through serving the community around them are starting to recognize the truth in Jesus' promise that in so doing, all the rest will be given to us.

 What better time is there than this moment, this Thanksgiving Sunday, to hear anew Christ's call to turn outwards, to seek the kingdom, and to realize just how privileged we are and how blessed we are to be considered part of God's kingdom and heirs of His righteousness through his grace in His Son, our Lord, Jesus Christ.
-Thank you my brothers and sisters in Christ, thank you, Central Church; thank you, God.
+Thank you my brothers and sisters in Christ; thank you, Central Church; thank you, God.